Page maintained for archival purposes.

 Editor’s Reprint Award Details:

-- Contest doors close April 30th 2017, dependent on submission volume.
+- Doors close Monday, Dec.
+9th, dependent on submission volume.

 - The short and long: Get your work polished and submitted and don’t dawdle about it.

 - Winners announced in August.
-Publication in our Winter’17 Issue.
+Publication a future issue of Sequestrum.

 - Regarding the original publication of a piece, there is no time frame or format (electronic or print) limitations, so long as it meets the copyright agreement with the original publisher.
 Many journals hold exclusive rights for between 3-6 months.
 Some are longer.
 We will be checking eligibility of finalists with original editors.